 Frankincense – Balance Cortisol Levels

-Another natural medicine from boswellia is frankincense oil.
+In addition to resin extracts, boswellia is also the source of an essential oil - frankincense oil.
 It is the subject of intensive scientific study for a variety of health applications.

 Protein Is Essential

 Although we hear more about high protein diets now than we used to, you may be surprised that the need for highly absorbable, bioactive protein – like whey protein – is still a requirement for optimal energy, pain relief, muscle retention, and any type of physical activity and fast recovery.
 That’s why I always recommend a high quality protein supplement for anyone with FM/CFS.
 Whey is a good choice, especially when it contains both the isolate and concentrate forms.